scottlamb/http-serve/README.md

     produce the complete body or call `BodyWriter::abort`, causing the HTTP stream to terminate abruptly.

+It also has a helper for serving a full directory tree from the local filesystem, including automatically looking for `.gz`-suffixed files when the client advertises `Accept-Encoding: gzip`.

 ## Why two ways?

 They have pros and cons.
 This table shows some of them: